 If you are looking for an incredible, all-around players iron, you can’t go wrong with Mizuno.
 Their JPX series clubs have turned a lot of golfers into Mizuno loyalists due to the great combination of precision, feel, and distance – all in a compact head.
 The tour version is (obviously) more compact than the “Hot Metal” set that I mentioned above.

 I’m still gaming the JPX 825 Pro irons, and I can’t recommend them enough.
-The JPX 919 Tour is very similar, and I can’t imagine much has changed to be honest.
+The Mizuno JPX 919 Tour irons are very similar, and I can’t imagine much has changed to be honest.
 That’s why I always recommend golfers avoid the latest and greatest 2019 clubs.
 Clubs released 5 years ago are still performing just as well.
 I will say the JPX 919 irons felt a tad bit better (i.e. more pure) at impact, but the difference was negligible.
 If you are going from a set of non-forged clubs to this, though, you’ll notice a HUGE difference in feel.